xobotyi/beansclient/README.md

 <h2 align="center">About</h2>

 BeansClient is a pure 7.1+ dependency-free client for [beanstalkd work queue](https://github.com/kr/beanstalkd) with thorough unit-testing.
-Library uses PSR-4 autoloader standard and always 100% tests covered.
+Library uses PSR-4 autoloader standard and always has 100% tests coverage.
+Library gives you a simple way to provide your own Connection implementation, in cases when you need to log requests and responses or to proxy traffic to non-standard transport.

 BeansClient supports whole bunch of commands and responses specified in [protocol](https://github.com/kr/beanstalkd/blob/master/doc/protocol.txt) for version 1.10